microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

         ..  deprecated:: 2015.06.01
             This property is now ignored by Office Online.

+    SignInUrl
+        A URI that will allow the user to sign in using the host's authentication system.
+This property can be used when supporting anonymous users.
+If this property is not provided, no sign in UI will be shown in Office Online.

+        ..  seealso:: :term:`SignoutUrl`

     SignoutUrl
         A URI that will sign the current user out of the host's authentication system.
 If this property is not provided, no sign out UI will be shown in Office Online.

+        ..  seealso:: :term:`SignInUrl`

     TermsOfUseUrl
         A URI to a webpage that explains the terms of use policy of the host.